Streaming Table Deltas¶

 - Type:

-- Optional: Yes
+boolean - Optional: Yes

 - Default:

-- Description:
+false - Description:

 - If

-, and the client disconnects and then reconnects, it will attempt to resend this stream request, automatically adjustingstart_from
+true, and the client disconnects and then reconnects, it will attempt to resend this stream request, automatically adjustingstart_fromto the block number after the last successfully received block for this stream. - If

-, the stream request will not automatically replay data from the offline time on reconnect.
+false, the stream request will not automatically replay data from the offline time on reconnect.
 Current live data will keep streaming after reconnection, but you will miss the data from the offline period.

 - If